 - 60,000 (70%) of 25-34 year-olds in Suffolk will be living in private rented sector accommodation by 2037 according to projections.

-The centres of Suffolk’s urban areas have the highest population density: Ipswich, Lowestoft, Felixstowe, Bury St Edmunds.
-Higher population density spreads north east up the A12 from Ipswich towards Eyke and Sutton, and on the A14 corridor between Ipswich and Newmarket.
+The centres of Suffolk’s urban areas have the highest population density: Ipswich and some surrounding areas (for example Kesgrave) and Lowestoft account for the ten most densely populated areas, and then major towns including Bury St Edmunds, Sudbury.
+Higher population density spreads north east up the A12 from Ipswich towards Eyke and Sutton, and along the A14 corridor between Ipswich and Newmarket.
 The density map (Figure 4) highlights Suffolk’s market towns, and shows how many of the County’s centres of population are on its borders, meaning residents may look outside Suffolk for work and recreation.

-Source: Office for National Statistics.
-(2018).
-Lower layer Super Output Area population density.
+Source: LGInform map of data from the Office for National Statistics.
+(2020 mid-year estimates published in 2021).
+Lower layer Super Output Area population density, persons per hectare.

-Fuel poverty in England is measured using the Low Income High Costs (LIHC) indicator, under which a household is considered to be fuel poor if:
+A new national fuel poverty strategy (Sustainable Warmth) was published in 2021.
+Fuel poverty in England is now measured using the Low Income Low Energy Efficiency (LILEE) indicator, under which a household is considered to be fuel poor if:

 Estimated number of households

 Estimated number of fuel poor households

 Source: Department for Business, Energy & Industrial Strategy, ‘Sub-regional fuel poverty England 2021 (2019 data)’.